Court of Arbitration for Sport: Jurisdiction and appeals

+Fees and costs

+Proceedings before the CAS require payment of fees.
+As of 2025 appellants pay a fee of 1000 CHF when filing.
+On accepting a case, CAS sets a fee as an advance on arbitration costs, normally paid in equal shares by the parties.
+If the advance is not paid, proceedings are terminated.
+The advance may be several tens of thousands of Swiss francs.

 History

 With the intermixing of sports and politics, the body was originally conceived by International Olympic Committee (IOC) president Juan Antonio Samaranch to deal with disputes arising during the Olympics.
 It was established as part of the IOC in 1984.

 In 1992, the case of Gundel v.
 La Fédération Equestre Internationale was decided by the CAS, and then appealed to the Federal Supreme Court of Switzerland, challenging CAS impartiality.
 The Swiss court ruled that the CAS was a true court of arbitration but drew attention to the numerous links between the CAS and the IOC.

 In response, the CAS underwent reforms to make itself more independent of the IOC, both organizationally and financially.
 The most significant change resulting from this reform was the creation of an "International Council of Arbitration for Sport" (ICAS) to look after the running and financing of the CAS, thereby taking the place of the IOC.

 As of 2022, 9695 cases had been submitted to CAS since 1986.
 Ordinary and ad hoc cases were first accepted in 1995, mediation cases in 1999, and anti-doping cases in 2016.
 As of August 2024, there are 422 CAS Arbitrators around the world, with 216 from Europe, and 52 Mediators.